andrewsadowski/msNormalizer/README.md

 msNormalizer -f '/path/to/file.srt'
 ```

-A srt will be generated in the same location as the srt provided with all millisecond discrepancies normalized.
+An srt will be generated in the same location as the srt provided with all millisecond discrepancies normalized.